Free Grammar School.jpg

 Ecclesiastical Parishes had responsibility for their poor, but they didn’t want to have to pay to keep other peoples’ poor.
 As long ago as 1558, an Act of Parliament made provision for beggars and vagrants to be returned to their parish of birth, or to the last parish where they had lived for a year or more, to be cared for there.
 Surprisingly this measure lasted until World War 1.

-There is a plaque on the wall of Bridekirk Dovenby School hall, the wording of which is:-
+There is a plaque on the wall of Bridekirk Dovenby School hall, as shown above, the wording of which is:-

 Dovenby Free Grammar School